Warts And All – Tackling A Skin Care New Year’s Resolution

 If you’ve got warts, getting rid of them should be near the top of your New Year’s Resolutions.
 The good news is that unlike dieting or decluttering, proper treatment of warts is simple.
-Just make an appointment to see your CSI dermatologist.
+Just make an appointment to see your California Skin Institute dermatologist.
 We’ll do the rest.

 What’s a Wart?